SekulicDD/Fantasy-Store-Laravel/README.md

 - Bootstrap

 ## Features
-This website has all the required functions as an eCommerce web store.
+This website has all the required functions as an e-commerce web store.
 Here are the available features.
 - Pages - Home, Products, Contact.
 - Membership - Admin, guest user and authorized user.
 - User Authentication - Register, login for website and admin panel.